9rnt/poro/README.md

 ## Usage
 - Clone this repository
 - Configure your envionment with active credentials -> aws configure [sso]
-- Run python poro.py [-h] [--profile PROFILE] [--export FILE_NAME] [--verbose]
+- Run python poro.py [-h] [--profile PROFILE] [--export FILE_NAME] [--verbose] [--tag-key KEY] [--tag-value VALUE]

       optional arguments:
       -h, --help          show this help message and exit --profile PROFILE   Specify the aws profile (default is default) --export FILE_NAME  Specify the file name if you want to expport the results --verbose, -v
+      --tag-key KEY       Specify the tag key that you want to check if it exists in public resources --tag-value VALUE   Specify the tag value that you want to check if it exists in public resources

 Poro prints the scanning results at the end of it's execution in a json file if no export option is not specified.